openbsd/src/distrib/armv7/ramdisk/install.md

 			cat <<__EOT

-You will now create one MBR partition to contain your OpenBSD data and one MBR partition on which kernels are located which are loaded by U-Boot.
+You will now create one MBR partition to contain your OpenBSD data and one MBR partition on which the OpenBSD boot program is located.
 Neither partition will overlap any other partition.

 The OpenBSD MBR partition will have an id of 'A6' and the boot MBR partition will have an id of '${bootparttype}' (${bootfstype}).
 The boot partition will be at least 16MB and be the first 'MSDOS' partition on the disk.

 $(fdisk ${_disk})
 __EOT